 - Coughing episodes mistaken for hairballs

-Your veterinarian can rule out parasites, allergies, asthma, or GI disease and tailor a safe prevention plan.
+Your veterinarian can rule out parasites, allergies, asthma, or GI disease and tailor a safe prevention plan based on your cat’s age, diet, and medical history.

 FAQ